 One set of fences or two?

-She could not afford to fence the entire area of the Garden, so we believe two enclosures were built which she referred to as the North Enclosure and the South Enclosure, the north protecting the wetland orchids, both enclosures are referenced with a “brook” running through them.
+She could not afford to fence the entire area of the Garden as it totaled about 25 acres at that time (6 page 155), so we believe two enclosures were built which she referred to as the North Enclosure and the South Enclosure, the north protecting the wetland orchids, both enclosures are referenced with a “brook” running through them.
 She writes on July 16, 1924 "Lady Slipper meadow enclosed today, fence not yet completely braced."
+That meadow was in the northern part of the Garden below the outlet channel for the dam that formed a small open pool.
 On July 20 she begins planting near that fence; she writes "Planted from Glenwood Park, 51 Aster azureus near southeast gate of lady slipper enclosure."
 She notes on Aug.
 1st planting in the “north enclosure.”
 This would imply that there was another enclosure, more southern, but she does not mention actually planting anything in this “south enclosure” by name until October 8, 1925, although there are numerous entries in the log prior to that of planting “near fence” without stating which fence.
 (3)

 It would be within the "north enclosure" that the Mallard Pool would be constructed in 1932.
 She noted in her log on July 7, 1932 "Mallard Pool completed in north enclosure."
-That places the "north enclosure" north of the current back fence of the Garden in the wetland area that has now grown wild.
+That places the "north enclosure" north of the current back fence of the Garden in the wetland area that was once part of the Garden and has now grown wild.

 Below: The 1938 Fence, just completed, erected by a WPA crew.
 Photo ©Walter Dahlberg.